 Soi Patpong – This quiet side street (which adjoins Silom and Suriwong Roads) during the day transforms itself into a bustling night market and bazaar when the sun goes down.
 It is amongst this market that you’ll find plenty of the infamous go-go bars that have made this place world-renowned for its exciting nightlife.

 Soi Nana 4 of Sukhumvit hosts Nana Plaza which is another area full of Go-Go Bars and Beer Bars.
 This District along with Soi 1 and 7 is full of Tourists and Expats alike.

 Further, Down Sukhumvit road at Soi 23 you’ll find Soi Cowboy.
 This is a repeat of Patpong and Nana Plaza.
 There is a multitude of other entertainment venues to choose from and these can best be sought out in The Bangkok Post or Bangkok Dining and Entertainment Guides.

 Bangkok – Dining Out

 The Thais have two loves: their devotion to their Royal Family and the love of their ambrosial cooking.
 With the world’s ever-increasing interest in “Thai Cuisine”, most visitors are easily converted to the Thai style of cooking, its exotic spices, and saffron curries.

 You can’t help walking down the street without being assailed by the enticing aromas beckoning you into their sidewalk kitchens.
-In almost any road or small soi there is always at least one restaurant or a vendor’s stall selling anything from a simple bowl of noodles to local delicacies.
+On almost any road or small Soi there is always at least one restaurant or a vendor’s stall selling anything from a simple bowl of noodles to local delicacies.